byronrthomas/ShockNetDocs/index.md

 ### Setting model assumptions

-If ShockNet is completely new to you, I recommend to starting from the section [What is Shocknet?](#what-is-shocknet) before returning here.
+If ShockNet is completely new to you, I recommend starting from the section [What is Shocknet?](#what-is-shocknet) before returning here.

 When you adjust assumptions, you use the controls on the left of the page, and click the "Update model assumptions" button.
 After a short wait, you should see the new values reflected on the right hand side of the page, as below.